Brand Hong Kong

 A person who fails to comply with the requirement to notify chargeability might be prosecuted under section 80(2) or subject to Additional Tax under section 82A of the Ordinance.
 For details, please refer to Penalty Policy.

-When you have received a tax return, you are required to complete and file the return within stipulated time period even if you may not be liable to tax for that year.
-Failure to do so may result in estimated assessments/penal actions.
+When you have received a tax return, you are required to complete and file the return within the time limit stipulated in the return even if you may not be liable to tax for that year.
+Failure to do so may be subject to estimated assessments/penal actions.